John H. Castle High School: Athletics

 Castle also offers the following club sports: archery, bowling and lacrosse (boys and girls).

 Arts

 The marching band, known as the Marching Knights, features over 200 members in the wind, percussion, and color guard sections.
-The marching band placed 2nd in the Indiana State School Music Association State Finals in 2005 and 2017, and performed in the Bands of America Grand National Finals in 2016, 2017, and 2022.
+The marching band placed 2nd in the Indiana State School Music Association State Finals in 2005 and 2017, and performed in the Bands of America Grand National Finals in 2016, 2017, 2022 and 2024.
 In 2017 being considered the class AAA national champion.
+During the 2022 awards, the Marching Knights were invited to the 2024 Rose Bowl Parade.
 The Marching Knights also received The Sudler Shield in 2016.
 Castle's top jazz ensemble has performed in the ISSMA State Jazz Finals each year since its inception in 2016 and was deemed the honor band in 2017 and 2022.

 Castle is home to the Knightingales, the basic all-girls show choir, and the Knight Sensations, the advanced mixed show choir.